betaflight/betaflight.com/docs/wiki/configurator/firmware-flasher-tab.md

 It allows the user to enter the coded 'name' for a 'hardware define', forcing that code to be included in the build.
 More than one define can be included, separated by spaces.

 For example, the local build options `-DUSE_RANGEFINDER -DUSE_ACCGYRO_LSM6DSO` can be included as Custom Defines when making a cloud build with `RANGEFINDER ACCGYRO_LSM6DSO`.

+This is a full listing of [Custom Defines](https://hackmd.io/@nerdCopter/H11rvS8Lh), current as of early 2025.
+Most hardware defines are already included in the board config.
+Some relate to archaic code that may not function properly and is not currently included in normal builds; test these at your own risk.

 ### Select Pull Request or Commit